Child neglect definition

 Child neglect means a person responsible for a child failed to provide the proper or necessary education as required by law; nutrition; or medical, surgical, or any other care necessary for the child's well-being as defined in 10 Del.C. §901.

-Child neglect means harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child health or welfare that occurs through either of the following: 1) Negligent treatment, including the failure to provide adequate food, shelter, or medical care; 2) Placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or any other person responsible for the child’s health or welfare to interveneto eliminate that risk when that person is able to do so and has, or should have, knowledge of the risk.
+Child neglect means harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child health or welfare that occurs through either of the following: 1) Negligent treatment, including the failure to provide adequate food, shelter, or medical care; 2) Placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or any other person responsible for the child’s health or welfare to intervene

-Child neglect. - means harm to a child’s health or welfare by a person responsible for the child’s health or welfare which occurs through negligent treatment, including the failure to provide adequate food, clothing, or medical care.
+Child neglect means the harm to a child’s health or welfare by a person responsible for the child’s health and welfare, which occurs through negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care.